Vedooo/my-aws-project/AWS/CloudFormation Templates/README.md

 4. Cfn-EC2-Roman_Converter => Python(Flask)-AWS(CFN-EC2) Project.
 This Python web structure can publishing to roman number converter calculation web site with CloudFormation Template.

 5. Cfn-RDS-ALB-ASG-Phonebook-App => Python(Flask)-AWS(CFN-EC2-RDS-ALB-ASG-TG) Project.
-This Python web structure can publishing to phonebook register application web site with CloudFormation Template.</p>
+This Python web structure can publishing to phonebook register application web site with CloudFormation Template.

+6. Cfn-S3-R53-CF-Template => Creating an Static Web Site  infrastructure with S3 Bucket, CloudFront, AWS Certificate and Route53.
+Also using Parameters and Mapping value sets are  used for code organization.</p>

 You can access my tools here.